NAKSEUNGCHOI/NAKSEUNGCHOI/README.md

 - 👋 Hi, I’m @NAKSEUNGCHOI.
-I am a grad student at the UW.
+I am a graduate research assistant at [SSOL](https://homes.cs.washington.edu/~vsiyer/) at the University of Washington.
 - 👀 I’m interested in embedded systems and power electronics.
-- 🌱 I’m currently digging into data structure/algorithm and embedded systems.
+- 🌱 I’m currently digging into embedded linux, data structure/algorithm, and STM32F bare-metal programming.
 - 📫 You can reach out to me via choi0424@uw.edu or chlskrtmd123@gmail.com

 <!---